-During 2020/21, the value of the Pension Fund's investments has increased to £1,032m (2019/20 £835m).
-This is due to the strong performance of global and emerging equities in particular as markets recovered from the pandemic.
+During 2019/20, the value of the Pension Fund's investments has decreased to £835m (2018/19 £856m).
+This is due to the poor performance of equity markets in the final quarter of the year related to COVID-19.
+At the end of December 2019, investments were valued at £935m.

-Total contributions received from employers and employees was £61m for the year, an increase from the previous year.
-Total benefits paid to scheme beneficiaries, in the form of pensions or other benefits, was £42m, a decrease on the previous year's £48m.
-As in 2019/20, the Pension Fund is in a positive cash-flow position because its contributions exceed its outgoings to members.
+Total contributions received from employers and employees was £60m for the year, an increase from the previous year.
+Total benefits paid to scheme beneficiaries, in the form of pensions or other benefits, was £48m, an increase on the previous year's £46m.
+As in 2018/19, the Pension Fund is in a positive cash-flow position because its contributions exceed its outgoings to members.
 This means that the Pension Fund is able to invest some of the contributions from members in order to further increase the assets available to pay future benefits.
 This is in contrast to some Local Government Pension Scheme funds, who have to use some of their investments each year, reducing the assets on which they can make returns.